mnot/I-D/draft-nottingham-plan-b.md

 In particular, AI Preferences are applicable even to unknown uses and consumers of content, whereas Application Directives do not apply to any application except the one nominated.
 Because of this, it is anticipated that they will often be used together: AI Preferences to set general policy about how content is treated, and Application Directives to fine-tune the behavior of specific applications.

 Because Application Directives are a more specific, targeted mechanism, they can be considered to override applicable AI preferences that are attached in the same robots.txt file, in the case of any conflict.
-Such override is only applicable, however, within the defined scope of the semantics of the give directive(s).
+Such override is only applicable, however, within the defined scope of the semantics of the given directive(s).

 ## Interaction with the User-Agent Line